Test Id : LLPT

 When this test is ordered, a screening panel and a professional interpretation will always be charged.
 The screening panel will be charged based on number of makers tested (FIRST for first marker, ADD1 for each additional marker).
 The interpretation will be set based on markers tested in increments of 9 to 15, or 16 and greater.
 In addition, reflex testing may occur to fully characterize a disease state or clarify any abnormalities from the screening test.
 Reflex tests will be performed at an additional charge for each marker tested (FIRST if applicable, ADD1 if applicable).

-The tissue panel is initially performed to evaluate for monotypic B-cells by kappa and lambda light chain expression, and increased numbers of blasts and plasma cells by CD45 expression along with side scatter gating.
+The tissue panel is initially performed to evaluate for monotypic B cells by kappa and lambda immunoglobulin light chain expression, CD5, CD10, CD19, CD20, and CD23.Increased numbers of blasts and plasma cells are identified by CD45 expression along with side scatter gating.
 The panel can also evaluate T cells with CD3, CD5, and CD7.
-Additionally, viability is assessed on all tissue specimens using 7-AAD exclusion.
+Additionally, viability is assessed on all tissue specimens using 7-AAD (7-amino actinomycin d) exclusion.

-In addition to reflexing flow cytometric panels, fluorescence in situ hybridization (FISH) or molecular testing may be recommended by the Mayo pathologist to facilitate diagnosis.
-They will contact the referring physician or pathologist to confirm the addition of these tests.
+In addition to reflexing flow cytometric panels, fluorescence in situ hybridization (FISH), molecular testing or cytochemical stains may be recommended by the Mayo Clinic pathologist to facilitate diagnosis.
+They will contact the referring provider or pathologist to confirm the addition of these tests.

 Tissue